-Michael Oliver Eckard is a shareholder in the Charleston and Atlanta offices and has been an employment lawyer at Ogletree his entire legal career.
-Michael represents companies in labor, employment, restrictive covenant, and wage and hour matters in the health care, manufacturing, chemicals, hospitality, transportation and logistics, and retail industries, among others.
-He regularly advises companies on human resources and labor policy issues.
-Michael represents his clients in many types of employment litigation matters, including wrongful termination claims, sexual harassment claims, employment discrimination claims, employment contracts, wage and hour claims, trade secrets, and non-compete agreements.
-He also represents management in union organizing campaigns, collective bargaining negotiations, arbitrations, and unfair labor practice and representation proceedings.
+Michael is a shareholder in the Charleston and Atlanta offices and has been an employment lawyer at Ogletree Deakins his entire legal career.
+Michael represents companies in labor, employment, restrictive covenant, and wage and hour matters in the healthcare, manufacturing, chemicals, hospitality, transportation and logistics, and retail industries, among others.
+He regularly advises companies on human resources (HR) and labor policy issues.
+Michael represents his clients in many types of employment litigation matters, including wrongful termination claims, sexual harassment claims, employment discrimination claims, employment contracts, wage and hour claims, trade secrets, and noncompete agreements.
+He also represents management in litigation and disputes before the National Labor Relations Board, collective bargaining, arbitration, and other union matters.

-Michael serves as a trusted advisor to his clients, regularly providing counsel to corporate executive, legal, and human resources leaders on matters such as risk management; labor relations; workforce planning (including workforce growth and reductions in force); labor and employment matters pertaining to corporate mergers, divestitures, and other transactions; employee recruiting and hiring practices; employee discipline and termination; wage and hour law compliance; and strategies for preventing and investigating harassment and discrimination claims.
+Michael serves as a trusted advisor to his clients, regularly providing counsel to corporate executive, legal, and HR leaders on matters such as risk management; labor relations; workforce planning, including workforce growth and reductions in force (RIFs); labor and employment matters pertaining to corporate mergers, divestitures, and other transactions; employee recruiting and hiring practices; employee discipline and termination; wage and hour law compliance; and strategies for preventing and investigating harassment and discrimination claims.

 Prior to his legal career, Michael served in the U.S. Army, specializing in Military Intelligence.
 Michael served in multiple duty stations, including operational tours in Kuwait.
 Michael is also a licensed pilot and enjoys flying airplanes for recreation.